tarunsachdeva/blog/_posts/2019-10-31-asset-allocations.markdown

 draft: true
 ---

 Howard Marks, famed investor and author of [The Market Cycle](https://www.amazon.ca/dp/B078977BRM/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) once wrote that "investing is more art than science."

-The art comes in the form of human judgement.
+The art is in the ability to understand and manage your own judgement.

+The science is the structure of that judgement, not in the decisions themselves.
 The discipline of investing is akin to the scientific method - questioning, forming a hypothesis, testing it, and observing and sharing results.
 That test comes in the form of an investment decision.

-Your identity is expressed as your asset allocation.

-There are some assets that you become particularly tied to, that don't represent a large part of your portfolio but for some reason consume more mindshare.
+Just like any art form, it is an expression.
+And given it is so closely tied to human judgement, that expression can become a true reflection of one's identity.

+That unit of expression is not the decisions themselves - it's one's asset allocation.
+This is the ratio of all investments across different risk profiles.
+If you see yourself as being more risk-averse, you'll likely see that reflected in more conservative investments.
+Ofcourse, that will change over time.
+The act of continual rebalancing is a way of adjusting that expression to your current value system.

+I've found the best investors have a keen sense of themselves, not just their investments.
+It's perhaps why investment advice can often sound like life advice.